frconor-ebook/meditations/_posts/2025-05-26-the-gift-of-fortitude.md

 We can ask Our Lord for the grace to grow in this important virtue, so we control our impulses, control excessive anger if sometimes it comes along.
 We might need to be angry at certain situations.

 Cardinal Nguyễn Văn Thuận says, "God has given you the gift of life.
-He\'s also given you the freedom to make that life holy and wonderfully effective, or to misuse it, so as to stunt that life, betraying God\'s gift and turning it into evil."
+He\'s also given you the freedom to make that life holy and wonderfully effective, or to misuse it, so as to stunt that life, betraying God\'s gift and turning it into evil" (Nguyễn Văn Thuận, *The Road of Hope: A Gospel from Prison*, Point 195).

 We can spend our life doing stupid things.
 We can waste our time, we can waste our youth, our energies, our talents, our abilities, our opportunities.